 Many companies use purchasing cards for the benefit of being able to keep a closer eye on the transactions that occur, and the money being spent.
 But that benefit is completely lost if no one is doing the watching.

 How to end overspending

 No matter the size of the organization, spend visibility is important.
 In healthcare, necessary spending adds up and leads to card program growth.
-This makes it even more important to gain clear insight on where money is going and how this impacts larger goals.
-Spend visibility is defined as the level of awareness and clarity […]
+This makes it even more important to gain clear insight into where money is going and how this impacts larger goals.
+Spend visibility in healthcare as with most industries is defined as […]